PletkaDaniil/WEB_Project/README.md

 ### 6. Error Notifications
 If an error occurs while using the website, users will be notified via a pop-up window with details about the error type.

+### 7. Logging
+Logs are used to track all user actions on the website.
+They are stored in the database.
+In case of an error, it will be possible to trace user actions and address service issues.

 <br>